wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)

-Click the name of the column to sort.
-Click again to change the sorting order.
+To sort, click the name of the column.
+To change the sorting order, click again.

+Each parameter information includes:

+* Parameter name and the part of request this parameter belongs to
-!!! info "Sensitive data (PII) transmitted by endpoint"
+* Presence and type of sensitive data (PII) transmitted by this parameter, including:

+    * Technical data like IP and MAC addresses
+    * Login credentials like secret keys and passwords
+    * Financial data like bank card numbers
+    * Personally identifiable information (PII) like full name, passport number or SSN

-    The **red key** icon marks that the endpoint transmits the PII group.
-In the endpoint details, you can see which exactly parameter transmits which PII.
+    Sensitive data presence is marked by the **red key** icon, visible both at the endpoint level and in the endpoint details where you can see which exactly parameter transmits which PII.

+* Date and time when parameter information was last updated
+* Type of data sent in this parameter

 ## API structure and related events